Florararie/injectpy/README.md

 A lightweight DLL injector for Windows written in Python.

 > [!WARNING]
-> Windows Defender Note: To avoid Windows Defender flagging, this module disables .pyc bytecode generation only for itself, so you can use it safely alongside other Python modules.
+> To avoid a Windows Defender false positive, this module disables .pyc bytecode generation only for itself, so you can use it safely alongside other Python modules.
+>
+> You may still get a warning if globally installing the package for the first time though.

 ## Features
 - Inject DLLs into processes by PID or process name